Directional first order approach for a class of bilevel programs: Introduction

 \subsection{Existing approaches for deriving optimality conditions}

-The most common approach is the first order approach or the Karush–Kuhn–Tucker (KKT) approach if the lower level constraint set is formed by equality and inequality constraints.
+The most common approach is the Karush–Kuhn–Tucker (KKT) approach or the first order approach if the lower level constraint set is formed by equality and inequality constraints.
 The single level reformulation by the first order approach belongs to the class of mathematical programs with equilibrium constraints (MPEC); see e.g., \cite{GY19,Outrata,Ye00,Yebook,YY} for related research.
-The popularity of the first order approach is obvious since the resulting reformulation are more computational friendly.
+The popularity of the first order approach is obvious since the resulting reformulations are more computational friendly.
 However, there are two major drawbacks to apply the first order approach.
 First, when the lower level problem is not convex, the reformulation by the first order approach is not equivalent to the original bilevel problem.
-Secondly, even if the the lower level problem is convex, the multipliers in the KKT conditions introduce extra variables and consequently the resulting single level reformulation may not be equivalent to the original bilevel program in the sense of local optimality, see Dempe and Dutta \cite{DD}.
-In the case where the lower level problem is convex, Ye and Ye \cite{YY} proposed to replace the lower level constraint by the generalized equation constraints:
+Secondly, even if the lower level problem is convex, the multipliers in the KKT conditions introduce extra variables and consequently the resulting single level reformulation may not be equivalent to the original bilevel program in the sense of local optimality, see Dempe and Dutta \cite{DD}.
+Let $(\bar x,\bar y)$ be a local optimal solution of (\ref{BP}).
+In the case $Y$ is convex and the lower level objective function $f(x,y)$ is convex in variable $y$, Ye and Ye \cite{YY} proposed replacing the constraint $y\in S(x)$ locally around $(\bar x,\bar y)$ by the generalized equation constraint:

-where $N_{Y}(y)$ denotes the normal cone to set $Y$ in the sense of convex analysis.
-Under the metric subregularity/calmness constraint qualification, they showed that the following first order necessary optimality condition in terms of limiting normal cone holds: there exist $((\bar\mu,\bar\nu),\bar\beta)\in\mathbb R^{2m}\times \mathbb R^q_+$ such that
+where $N_{Y}(y)$ denotes the normal cone to set $Y$ in convex analysis.
+Then under the pseudo-upper Lipschitz continuity/metric subregularity/calmness constraint qualification, they showed in \cite[Theorem 3.2]{YY} that the following first order necessary optimality condition in terms of limiting normal cone holds: there exist $((\bar\mu,\bar\nu),\bar\beta)\in\mathbb R^{2m}\times \mathbb R^q_+$ such that